-- (1) The HPEB functions in the capacity of planning, of overseeing, and of ensuring the implementation of mandates given it by the Presbytery. - (2) Coordinate the desired goals for the Presbytery and assure that the goals are in line with those set by the Synod, General Assembly, and the Constitution. - (3) Oversee the functions and responsibilities of boards and standing committees and give them guidance when necessary. - (4) Study the organization of the Presbytery and propose changes deemed necessary.
+- (1) The HPEB functions in the capacity of planning, of overseeing, and of ensuring the implementation of mandates given it by the Presbytery. - (2) Coordinate the desired goals for the Presbytery and assure that the goals are in line with those set by the Synod, General Assembly, and the Constitution.

-- (5) Review the work and projects of other boards, committees and make recommendations as appropriate to the boards, to committees, and to the Presbytery. - (6) Review all pastoral relationships with congregations and has oversight of pastoral installations.
+- (3) Oversee the functions and responsibilities of boards and standing committees and give them guidance when necessary. - (4) Study the organization of the Presbytery and propose changes deemed necessary. - (5) Review the work and projects of other boards, committees and make recommendations as appropriate to the boards, to committees, and to the Presbytery. - (6) Review all pastoral relationships with congregations and has oversight of pastoral installations.
 Contact the congregation within 30 days after the congregation's pastor position is vacated, and work diligently with that congregation until a pastor is installed.
 Take special oversight of the congregation that does not have the service of a minister; and with concurrence of the session, appoint a minister to moderate until one is permanently called. - (7) This board, along with the Board of Budget and Finance, reviews the budget requests of Boards, Committees, and Auxiliaries, and proposes a unified budget to the Presbytery. - (8) The quorum for this board is any six members present. - (9) The normal agenda and order of business (subject to change) for the HPEB are set forth in the Rules of Orders, 7.0, Confession Faith. - c.
 Authority.
 Upon the adjournment of the Huntsville Presbytery and during the period the Presbytery is not in session, the HPEB, in addition to the function/responsibility sighted above, is empowered to act on behalf of the Huntsville Presbytery when emergencies arrive, and a called meeting of the Presbytery is not feasible.
-It reports directly to the Huntsville Presbytery.
+Specifically, if an emergency or an issue arises within the Huntsville Presbytery (when the Presbytery is not in session) requiring the immediate attention of the Huntsville Presbytery; the HPEB will convene a meeting within 5 calendar days to develop a plan of action to address the emergency or issue (reference 3.00 Judicatories and 13.00 Boards, Committees, and Commissions, in the Confession of Faith, current edition).
+The HPEB reports directly to the Huntsville Presbytery.
 Its work ultimately is directed by and must be approved by the Huntsville Presbytery.
 All functions not lodged in the boards and standing committees are assigned to the Huntsville Presbytery Executive Board (HPEB).